-This turmeric milk or haldi doodh is so creamy and indulgent; it boasts the healing properties of turmeric yet tastes more like dessert.
+This turmeric milk or haldi doodh is so indulgent yet good for you; it boasts the healing properties of turmeric yet tastes more like a dessert.
+Ready in 10 minutes from scratch, or use a teaspoon of my turmeric paste recipe for a much quicker beverage.

 Haldi or turmeric is known as the cure-all in the Pakistani and Indian toolkit.
 Scraped your knee?
 Apply haldi paste.
 Got a cold?
 Drink haldi doodh.
 It was my mom’s answer to practically every ailment under the sun.